Androz2091/discord-giveaways/README.md

 -   **doNotDeleteMessage**: whether the giveaway message shouldn't be deleted.

-⚠️ **Note**: when you use the delete function, the giveaway data and per default the message of the giveaway are deleted.
+⚠️ **Note**: when you use the delete function, the giveaway data and the message of the giveaway are deleted (by default).
 You cannot restore a giveaway once you have deleted it!

 ### End a giveaway